Atul-Kashyap/Unix-Commands/README.md

 1.**ls**

-**ls** --- lists your files.
+ ->**ls** --- lists your files.

-**ls -l** --- lists your files in 'long format', which contains lots of useful information, e.g. the exact size of the file, who owns the file and who has the right to    look at it, and when it was last modified.
+ ->**ls -l** --- lists your files in 'long format', which contains lots of useful information, e.g. the exact size of the file,
+     who owns the file and who has the right to look at it, and when it was last modified.

-**ls -a** --- lists all files, including the ones whose filenames begin in a dot, which you do not always want to see.
+ ->**ls -a** --- lists all files, including the ones whose filenames begin in a dot, which you do not always want to see.

 2.**mv filename1 filename2** --- moves a file (i.e. gives it a different name, or moves it into a different directory (see below).